bcgov/issuer-kit/docs/identity-kit-poc.md

   * Audit fields (e.g. Add By, Updated By, Added Time, Updated Time)
 * Associated with each approved user is a GUID and an "active until" time that is regenerated/reset each time a user record is updated and an email sent to the user.
 * Deactivating a user sets the "ActiveYN" to false.
-* Adding a user record sends an email to the user with a link to the Issuer App with the GUID and resets the "Active Until" field to a new time limit.
+* Adding a user record sends an email (if an email server is configured) to the user with a link to the Issuer App with the GUID, and resets the "Active Until" field to a new time limit.
   * An additional "Email User" button per user allows the resending of the email, including resetting the "Active Until" field.
-* The app is be a basic list app, with search by email address (at least - ideally name as well), add and per row operations.
+* The app is a basic list app, with search by email address, add and per row operations.
-  * On first version, search could just use "Search in Page" in the browser, and a non-paged list of users.
 * The generated email is in a template can be tuned based on the parameters of the user record.

 ## Issuer Flow